 Why an Ajuda property?

 Western parts of Lisbon are typically spacious, peaceful and green – they are traditionally considered upscale areas of the city.
 This applies to Ajuda too.
-Located between Monsanto forest and famous Belém neighbourhood, Ajuda offers good connections, calm atmosphere and charming architecture.
+Located between Monsanto forest and famous Belém neighbourhood, Ajuda property offers good connections, calm atmosphere and charming architecture.

 In terms of property, Ajuda is interesting and diverse: you can find modern, spacious apartments in recently-built blocks of buildings, but there are also modern townhouses available, with a garden and a pool if you so wish.
 And for those looking for more traditional housing, there are beautiful older, well-maintained buildings and villas in Ajuda too.